-- Department of Biblical Studies, offering the major in Biblical Studies - Department of Business, offering the major in Business Administration - Department of Counseling & Human Services, offering majors in Counseling & Human Services, Family Studies, and Childhood Development - Department of Education, offering the major in Early Childhood Education - Department of Humanities & General Studies, offering majors in English and Humanities - Department of Music, offering the major in Music
+- Department of Biblical Studies, offering the major in Biblical Studies - Department of Business, offering the major in Business Administration - Department of Counseling & Human Services, offering majors in Counseling & Human Services, and Psychology - Department of Education, offering the majors in Early Childhood Education and Child and Youth Development - Department of Humanities & General Studies, offering majors in English, History and Humanities - Department of Music, offering the major in Music

 CORE CURRICULUM: With the realization that many entering students have not yet decided on a definite program, a basic outline of courses has been organized into a Core Curriculum.
 These courses help students to determine their abilities and interests, and serve as a foundation on which to build their degree programs.
 The Core Curriculum can serve as a guide during the freshman and into the sophomore year.
-The college's four-year degree programs are based on the Core Curriculum, which is presented in the "Department of Humanities & General Studies" section (see pp. 73-75).
+The college's four-year degree programs are based on the Core Curriculum, which is presented in the "Department of Humanities & General Studies" section (see pp. 94-98).
 Each degree program has General Studies requirements that may modify or specify certain course requirements in the Core Curriculum.
 See each degree program for the specific General Studies requirements for that degree.
 The Core Curriculum includes a Minor in Biblical Studies.